Measuring 'Dark Matter' in Asset Pricing Models

 60 Pages Posted: 19 Sep 2013 Last revised: 25 Jan 2022

-We formalize the concept of ``dark matter'' in asset pricing models by quantifying additional information the econometrician can obtain about the fundamental dynamics from asset pricing cross-equation restrictions.
-The dark matter measure captures the degree of fragility for models that are potentially misspecified and unstable: a large dark matter measure signifies a model's lack of internal refutability (weak power of specification tests) and external validity (high overfitting tendency and poor out-of-sample fit).
+We formalize the concept of ``dark matter'' in asset pricing models by quantifying the additional informativeness of cross-equation restrictions about fundamental dynamics.
+The dark matter measure captures the degree of fragility for models that are potentially misspecified and unstable: a large dark matter measure signifies that the model lacks internal refutability (weak power of optimal specification tests) and external validity (high overfitting tendency and poor out-of-sample fit).
 The measure can be computed at low cost even for complex dynamic structural models.
-We illustrate its applications via (time-varying) rare-disaster risk and long-run risk models.
+To illustrate its applications, we provide quantitative examples applying the measure to (time-varying) rare-disaster risk and long-run risk models.

 Keywords: Fragile beliefs, Unstable models, Misspecification and robustness, Out-of-sample fit, Semiparametric information bounds.

 JEL Classification: C52, G12, D81, E32